EMF guitar director calls Triad 'hotbed for classical guitar'

 Because guitar students don’t grow up playing in full orchestras, they don’t have the same exposure to other young musicians.
 At EMF, “they have a much broader exposure to classical music outside the guitar,” Rowan said.

-Although most of EMF's 270 students come from outside North Carolina, nine guitar students come from the Triad: Walker, Wright Chandler, Tucker Gamble and Connor Brady from Guilford; Reuben Akins, Beckett Clarey and Theo Perkins from Weaver; Casey Balser from UNCG, and Nicolas Mayers from UNCSA.
+Although most of EMF’s 270 students come from outside North Carolina, nine guitar students come from the Triad: Walker, Wright Chandler, Tucker Gamble and Connor Brady from Guilford College; Reuben Akins, Beckett Clarey and Theo Perkins from Weaver; Casey Balser from UNCG; and Nicolas Mayers from UNCSA.

 The rest come from other parts of the country and even London.
 In the first class in 2015, six of 13 students came from the Triad.

-Rowan is president of the Piedmont Classic Guitar Society.
-She serves on the board of the Guitar Foundation of America, the world’s largest multi-national guitar organization.
+Rowan is the president of the Piedmont Classic Guitar Society.
+She serves on the board of the Guitar Foundation of America, the world’s largest multinational guitar organization.

 This summer, she arranged a performance tour of the U.S. Guitar Orchestra at New York’s Carnegie Hall and in France.
 The Aaron Shearer Foundation sponsored it.